 -

-High-Glycemic Foods: Foods like white bread, pasta, and sugary cereals can spike your blood sugar, potentially leading to breakouts.
+High-Glycemic Foods: Foods like white bread, pasta, and sugary cereals can spike your blood sugar, potentially leading to the appearance of blemishes.

 Tips For A Skin-Friendly Diet

-Incorporating these healthy habits into your diet can help support your skin’s health:
+Incorporating these healthy habits into your diet can help support your skin’s beauty:

 -